- Research Interests

 Ph.D (Religious Studies) University of Natal, South Africa

-Representation of religion in news media, quantitative and qualitative content analysis, online journalism, South African media, creative problem solving and design pedagogy
+Representation of religion in news media, quantitative and qualitative content analysis, reporting on Indigenous issues, online journalism, South African media, creative problem solving and design pedagogy

 Canadian Journalists for Free Expression, International Society for Media, Religion and Culture, Online News Association, Society for the Scientific Study of Religion